Avia Koisen

-Avia Koisen is a lawyer from Papua New Guinea (PNG) who runs her own law firm.
+Avia Koisen is a lawyer from Papua New Guinea who runs her own law firm.
 She was a founder member of Papua New Guinea Women in Chamber of Commerce and Industry (PNGWCCI) and has been its president.
 She is a campaigner against gender-based violence in the country.

 Early life

 Avia Ta'ita Koisen was born in PNG's capital, Port Moresby, into a fairly poor family.
 Her mother worked as a maid and her father did odd jobs, between them earning enough for Koisen and her siblings to attend school.
 However, after she completed school, they told her that she should marry and that they had chosen a husband for her.
 Avia left home and joined a nursing school where a teacher, recognising her ability, encouraged her to go to university.
 She obtained a Bachelor of Law Degree from the University of Papua New Guinea in Port Moresby, having her first child while at university, and a Masters in Law from the Queensland University of Technology in Brisbane, Australia, in 1996–1997, with the help of an Australian Development Scholarship.